Sailesh-Singh/Cloud-Practitioner/Getting Started with Compute/README.md

 		Optimal pricing model is about recognizing the available pricing options.
 Analyze your usage patterns so that you can run EC2 instances with the right mix of pricing options.

 	+	#####	Optimizing storage choices
+		Optimizing storage choices requires you to analyze the storage requirements of your deployments.
+The goal is to reduce unused storage overhead when possible and choose less expensive storage options if they still meet your requirements for storage performance.